marco-cyt/Cyt/README.md

 To speed up, it uses parallel computation (300 images in ~2 minutes, using 4 cores).
 I have tested the program, analyzing my own images from calcium-binding adapter molecule 1 (IBA-1) inmunostaining (microglia marker) and tyrosine hydroxylase (TH) inmunostaining (dopaminergic neuron marker).

+As soon as I publish and paper in a procedding or in a scientific journal I will up load the complete code.